Kearny, New Jersey: Arts and culture

+In 2023, the town acquired a former church for $1.5 million, which it intends to convert to a cultural center.

 Government

 Local government

 Kearny is governed under the Town form of New Jersey municipal government.
 It is one of nine municipalities (of the 564) statewide that use this form of government.
 The governing body is comprised of the Mayor and Town Council, who are elected on a partisan basis as part of the November general election.
 The Mayor is elected directly by the voters at-large to a four-year term of office.
 The Town Council, comprised of eight members, is elected by the voters to four-year terms of office on a staggered basis, with one of the two seats from each of the four wards coming up for election in two consecutive years followed by two years with no elections.
 The Mayor and Council operate on a legislative basis, with the Mayor having veto power.
 The day-to-day operations are the responsibility of the Town Administrator whose duties are specified by local ordinance, and who generally carries out the policies adopted by the Mayor and Council.